thunderbird/webext-docs/contacts.rst

 .. api-section-annotation-hack:: -- [Added in TB 83]

 A dictionary of changed properties.
 Keys are the property name that changed, values are an object containing ``oldValue`` and ``newValue``.
-Values can be either a string or null.
+Values can be either a string or :value:`null`.

 .. api-header::
    :label: object